turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 implementations rather than either the sufficient definition of democracy or irrelevant decoration.
 Test the public protector against the same principle it enforces, and distinguish legitimate bounded authority from domination.

+For free-speech, censorship, and correction-interface candidates, preserve the user's fire-alarm relation: suppression of correction may be a high-value fault signal while leaving localization, diagnosis, scale, pathway, and attribution open.
+Do not turn it into an eighth Ideology gate; audit the seven gates and the distinct un-reality, un-reason, systemic-lying, *Maßnahmenstaat*, *Willkür*, and intent requirements.
+Preserve Minogue's early censorship move and stronger **oppositionality**—organized public criticism able to gather support and govern in turn.
+Preserve the maxim **“No censorship of judgment; no immunity from evidenced accusation; no character assassination without proof,”** interpreting proof as evidence and claim-status disclosure proportionate to destructive certainty, not prior permission or automatic immunity for a corrector.
+Test **correction-bearer neutralization** only where unsupported attack, retaliation, or status loss evades the proposition and deprives correction of a practical carrier.
+Distinguish correction nullification from **procedural correction conversion**, in which an adverse signal is received and counted but a threshold, default, timing, agenda, quorum, routing, expiry, or restart rule converts it into no operative defeat.
+Separate the observed conversion from *Verfahrenstrick* attribution.
+Diagnose **selective proceduralism** only through the two-level comparison between rules constraining the objector and rules constraining power, including ordinary practice, recurrence, beneficiary, reasons, and review.

+For a Chat-control teaching case, retain source roles: Heise as the adopted secondary journalistic account; Berg and Sonneborn as interested participant and opposition accounts; recorded speech and chronology statements as situated evidence; the meme as illustration; and EU primary material as deliberately excluded from that bounded application.
+Preserve the provider-delegated hash/AI scanning, possible post-negative-classification retention, urgency and reading objections, majority-to-threshold conversion, sixty-second microphone contrast, and *Breitschwert* population burden as source-premise claims rather than an adjudicated legal or completed regime classification.
+For the control-first moral-wrapper hypothesis, reconstruct chronology and test capability invariance, narrower alternatives, functional fit, persistence, repurposing, correction, and actor-specific nexus; anti-terrorism and child protection are interchangeable packaging in the model, not proof that both historically governed the dossier.

 For constitutional-risk, *ideologische Macht*, *Machtpolitik*, *Willkürherrschaft*, Cipolla--Bonhoeffer--Normopathie--ponerology, AI